Diese Seite ist nur auf Englisch verfügbar, da die Unterrichtssprache Englisch ist und wir für diesen Studiengang keinen Deutschnachweis fordern.

 Thesis Presentation

-CSE regulations do not require thesis presentations, but some examiners choose to make them mandatory.
-If your examiner requires you to present your thesis, he/she will determine the presentation format, and you will be responsible for finding a date and room for the presentation.
+CSE regulations before Winter Semester 2024/25 do not require thesis presentations, but some examiners choose to make them mandatory.
+Students starting from Winter Semester 2024/25 do have a mandatory presentation.
+If you are required to present your thesis, the examiner(s) will determine the presentation format, and you will be responsible for finding a date and room for the presentation.
 You are welcome to use the SCCS Colloquium for this purpose.

 Please note: The submission date of your thesis is the official last date of your thesis work.
 Even if your presentation takes place after this date, the submission date will still be used for official purposes.